-Analysis: The Survey of Professional Forecasters 5-10 Year inflation expectation has moved notably higher in recent months, and is at a multidecade high (at 2.8%).
-However, the University of Michigan inflation expectations survey reading recently fell to 2.7%.
+Analysis: The Survey of Professional Forecasters 5-10 Year inflation expectation has moved notably higher in recent months, and is at a multi-decade high (at 3%).
+The University of Michigan inflation expectations survey reading has been stable around 3% recently.
 Powell is particularly focused on the role of anchored inflation expectations in terms of meeting the Fed's price stability mandate over the medium term.
 Based on past speeches, it seems Powell watches the above survey-based indicators to monitor for material changes.